seanlhodges/env_dash/readme.md

 4. And many more ...

+## Immediate next steps

+1. Add climate station site data and most recent rainfall to the rainfall map and enable downloads of this data.

 ## Important Considerations and Next Steps:

 Note: these notes were created by Google Gemini AI.
 Any use of "I" or "I've" is the AI talking.